Mandaris-LLC/react-native-navigation-full-circle/README.md

 > ### Important
 > We are currently working hard on redesigning and refactoring this project with high quality and robustness in mind.
 As a result, issues and pull requests will take more time to process.

-> To avoid any confusion and breaking existing projects, all continuous development is published under the npm tag `next`, with version `2.0.0-experimental.x`.
-Once stable, we will publish it as `2.0.0`. **This version supports react-native `0.40.0 and above`**.
+To avoid any confusion and breaking existing projects, all continuous development is published under the npm tag `next`, with version `2.0.0-experimental.x`. **This version supports react-native `0.40.0 and above`**.
+Once stable, we will publish it as `2.0.0`.

-> The last stable version is `1.30.x` with npm tag `latest`. **This version supports react-native `0.25.1`**.
-It's installation instructions are [here](https://github.com/wix/react-native-navigation/blob/v1.x.x/README.md#installation---ios).

->If you don't want your code to break on a daily basis and don't need the new features ASAP please use the `latest` version or just specify a specific version number.
+If you don't want your code to break on a daily basis and don't need the new features ASAP please use the `latest` version or just specify a specific version number.

 ## Documentation